 • the type and extent of analyses applied to arrive at opinions or conclusions

-Appraisers have broad flexibility and significant responsibility in determining the appropriate scope of work for an appraisal.
+Machinery appraisers have broad flexibility and significant responsibility in determining the appropriate scope of work for an appraisal.
 Credible assignment results require support by relevant evidence and logic.
 The credibility of assignment results is always measured in the context of the intended use.

-Machinery Appraisers Must be Ethical
+Machinery & Equipment Appraisers Must be Ethical

 Machinery and Equipment appraisers must perform assignments ethically and competently, in accordance with USPAP.
 The appraiser must perform assignments with impartiality, objectivity and independence, and without accomodation of personal interests.